steffenkd/nvim/README.md

 Run the command ```:checkhealth```, to see if there are any packages or dependencies you forgot to install or which I forgot to mention and install them with the package manager of your choice.

 In the nvim-Folder you will find a file named *init.lua*.
-This is the main file, where you can activate or deactivate certain extensions/plugins and which is loading other configuration files like *keymaps* or *colorschemes*.
+This is the main file, where you can activate or deactivate certain extensions/plugins and which is loading other configuration files like ```keymaps.lua``` or ```colorschemes.lua```.
-I have commented on them so you may have some idea what they are for.
+I made comments on most of the extensions in the ```init.lua``` file so you may have some idea what they are for.
 You can also edit it by pressing ```c``` in neovim at the beginning to access this configuration file like stated in the menu.
-Activation or deactivation of certain functions can be made by either add or remove the commentary flags ```--``` (double hyphen) in front of a line.
+Activation or deactivation of certain extensions/functions can be made by either add or remove the commentary flags ```--``` (double hyphen) in front of a line.
 So if you add two hyphens in front of a line, the function of the line is being converted into a comment and therefore deactivated.
 If you want to deactivate or activate larger parts like in ```colorscheme.lua```, where I have placed several deactivated colorschemes, you have to put ```--[[```  (double hyphen and double square brackets) at the beginning of the block of code and ```]]--``` (double hyphen and double square brackets) at the end of the block of code to indicate it as a comment and therefore deactivate the part.

 The configuration files for the different extensions which are listed in ```init.lua``` are all stored in ```/nvim/lua/user/```.
 I highly recommend that you take a look at:
-- ```keymaps.lua``` to learn about the necessary shortcuts and key commands for toggle actions and use the Zettelkasten features - or change them if you like another setup.
+- ```keymaps.lua``` to learn about the necessary shortcuts and key commands for toggle certain actions and commands and use the Zettelkasten features - or change them if you prefer other keymaps.
 - ```telekasten.lua```  to configure the Zettelkasten plugin and to set the root folder for the Zettelkasten folder you want to use, otherwise it won't work.
 Additionally you haver to create some templates.
 I have put a folder named ```Zettelkasten``` into the configuration.
 Cut it and paste it into your home directory and everything should work fine.